termoxin/subtitles-parallelizer/README.md

 ## parse

-The function takes subtitles text in srt format and returns sections as array of objects
+The function takes subtitles text in srt format and returns sections as an array of objects

 | Param | Description                                   |
 | ----- | --------------------------------------------- |